 When I do buy games on PSN, XBLA or Steam there’s no need for cover art.
 I like to see clips of the game and how it plays, other players ratings of the games, what the main gaming websites gave for their reviews.
 But I do prefer to have my own boxed copy of games sitting on my shelf to show off just how much of a nerd I am and how many games I’ve got, which often leads to a few eye-rolls from the missus.

 Nowadays I always look into games before I buy them, by reading previews, reviews, watching videos of the gameplay etc. Storylines are a big selling point for me.
 If it’s got a good story like Uncharted 2: Among Thieves then I’m hooked.
 It’s not essential but helps me in my decision rather than how good the box looks.

 So is the cover art on games important to me?
 No. But it’s a bonus if they look pretty.

-What do you think to gaming cover art?
-Is it still an important factor of gaming for you?
+What do you think of video game cover art?
+Is it still an important factor in gaming for you?
 Or should companies spend their development cash on something more worthwhile?

 Danny ‘Ender’ Martin has been part of the Zath team from pretty much the very beginning since he met Zath himself at Leeds Met University whilst studying Business IT.
 He’s an avid gamer and a big film buff.
 Danny graduated from the University of Bradford with a degree in Computer Animation and SFX and now currently works at one of the biggest UK games developers, which will hopefully see some of his ideas hit the gaming world.